pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 The `width` parameter will set the width of the iframe in pixels or percentage.
 For example, "500", "500px", and "80%" are all valid.
 The default is 100%.

 The `height` parameter will set the height of the iframe in pixels only.
 For example, "500" or "500px" are valid.
 The default is 500px.

+The `querystring` parameter appends an arbitrary string to the end of the form's iframe source.
+This is helpful for passing data directly into the form.
+You can also do this with filters (see below).

 #### Dynamic Content Shortcode ####